wheresrhys/fetch-mock/docs/api.md

 On either the global or sandboxed fetchMock instances, the following config options can be set by changing properties on `fetchMock.config`
 * `sendAsJson` [default `true`] - by default fetchMock will convert objects to JSON before sending.
 This is overrideable from each call but for some scenarios e.g. when dealing with a lot of array buffers, it can be useful to default to `false`
-* `includeContentLength` [default `false`]: When set to true this will make fetchMock automatically add the `content-length` header.
+* `includeContentLength` [default `true`]: When set to true this will make fetchMock automatically add the `content-length` header.
 This is especially useful when combined with `sendAsJson` because then fetchMock does the conversion to JSON for you and knows the resulting length so you don’t have to compute this yourself by basically doing the same conversion to JSON.
+* `fallThroughToNetwork` [default `false`] If true then unmatched calls will transparently fall through to the network, if false an error will be thrown.
+Within individual tests `.catch()` and `spy()` can be used for fine-grained control of this
 * `Headers`,`Request`,`Response`,`Promise`
 When using non global fetch (e.g. a ponyfill) or an alternative Promise implementation, this will configure fetch-mock to use your chosen implementations.
 Note that `Object.assign(fetchMock.config, require('fetch-ponyfill')())` will configure fetch-mock to use all of fetch-ponyfill's classes.
 In most cases, it should only be necessary to set this once before any tests run.